Skip to content

 ASSESS: A Semantic and Structural Evaluation Framework for Statement Similarity

-This paper proposes the ASSESS framework, whose core contribution is the TransTED Similarity metric.
-By parsing formal mathematical statements into Operator Trees (OPTs) and augmenting standard Tree Edit Distance (TED) with semantic transformations driven by Lean proof tactics, ASSESS achieves state-of-the-art performance of 70.16% accuracy and a Kappa score of 0.35 on the EPLA benchmark, while requiring only CPU resources for reproduction.
+Ours proposes the ASSESS framework, centered on the TransTED Similarity metric.
+By parsing formal mathematical statements into Operator Trees (OPT) and integrating Lean proof tactic-driven semantic transformations into the standard Tree Edit Distance (TED), the method achieves SOTA performance with 70.16% accuracy and a 0.35 Kappa score on the EPLA benchmark, while remaining reproducible using only CPU resources.

 ATLAS: Adaptive Transfer Scaling Laws for Multilingual Pretraining, Finetuning, and Decoding the Curse of Multilinguality

-This paper proposes the Adaptive Transfer Scaling Law (ATLAS), which decomposes effective data volume into three components—target language, transfer languages, and other languages—and introduces a data repetition saturation function.
-Evaluated across 774 multilingual training experiments (10M–8B parameters, 400+ languages), ATLAS substantially outperforms existing scaling laws, improving multilingual \(R^2\) from 0.67 to 0.98, and systematically quantifies the cross-lingual transfer matrix, capacity constraints underlying the curse of multilinguality, and the computational crossover point between pretraining and finetuning.
+This paper proposes the Adaptive Transfer Scaling Law (ATLAS), which decomposes the effective data volume into three terms: target language, transfer languages, and other languages, while introducing a data repetition saturation function.
+Validated across 774 multilingual training experiments (10M–8B parameters, 400+ languages), ATLAS significantly outperforms existing scaling laws (multilingual \(R^2\) improved from 0.67 to 0.98).
+It systematically quantifies the cross-lingual transfer matrix, the capacity constraints of the "curse of multilinguality," and the compute crossover point between pretraining and finetuning.

 Multilingual Routing in Mixture-of-Experts

-This paper systematically analyzes multilingual routing patterns in MoE large language models, finding that middle layers contain cross-lingually shared experts and that language performance is strongly correlated with alignment to English routing.
-Based on these findings, the authors propose an inference-time routing intervention that activates English task experts in middle layers, consistently improving multilingual performance by 1–2% across 3 models × 2 tasks × 15+ languages.
+This paper systematically analyzes multilingual routing patterns in MoE large language models, discovering that middle layers contain cross-lingually shared experts and that linguistic performance is strongly correlated with alignment to English routing.
+Based on this, an inference-time routing intervention method is proposed to activate English task-specific experts in middle layers, consistently improving multilingual performance by 1-2% across 3 models, 2 tasks, and 15+ languages.

 SASFT: Sparse Autoencoder-guided Supervised Finetuning to Mitigate Unexpected Code-Switching in LLMs

-This paper uses Sparse Autoencoders (SAEs) to identify that unexpected code-switching in LLMs is associated with abnormally high pre-activation values of target-language features, and proposes SASFT, a method that constrains language feature pre-activation values during SFT training, reducing unexpected code-switching by over 50%.
+Utilizing Sparse Autoencoders (SAEs), it is discovered that unexpected code-switching in LLMs is correlated with abnormally high pre-activation values of target language features.
+This paper proposes SASFT, a method that constrains target language feature pre-activations during SFT training, reducing unexpected code-switching by more than 50%.